Glory – yet another word that has crept into everyday use and in doing so, lost some of its glory

 The Glory Cross is a cross adorned with some sort of shining light, with or without rays emanating from that light.
 (Such a Rayed Cross is known in heraldry as Rayonny, Rayonnée or Rayonnante.)
 The cross can be any form but is usually a simple Latin Cross so that the light remains the centre of focus.

+Another example of a cross with rays is the St. John's Cross.
 The ends of the four arms of this cross have pointed corners, given eight points in total.
 Eight is the number associated with Baptism and the points on this cross also appear as light rays.

 The photo on the right shows the cross atop St. Viator's church, opened in 1995 in Las Vegas, USA.
 It is a St. John's Cross with a concave square in the centre, which adds four more 'points' to the existing eight.
-The total number of points correspond to the twelve disciples of Jesus, branching out in all directions to spread the Gospel.
+The total number of points correspond to the twelve Apostles of Jesus, branching out in all directions to spread the Gospel.

-A shining Glory Cross helps Christians to contemplate the glory and true meaning of the cross; the powerful love shown by Christ's Crucifixion, and like the sparkles of the Jewelled Cross, the light reminds us of his Resurrection.
+A shining Glory Cross helps Christians to contemplate the glory and true meaning of the Cross; the powerful love shown by Christ's Crucifixion, and like the sparkles of the Jewelled Cross, the light reminds us of his Resurrection.
 Torches are emblems of enlightenment, truth, and divine wisdom.